 1. Classic Heavy Bag

 Who Uses It?
-Nowadays this bag is not only used by boxers and you can see that fighters, who study Muay Thai, kickboxing, karate, a lot of other martial arts disciplines, and fitness enthusiasts, also incorporate heavy bag workouts in their regimens.
+Nowadays this bag is not only used by boxers and you can see that fighters, who study Muay Thai, kickboxing, karate, a lot of other martial arts disciplines, and fitness enthusiasts, also incorporate heavy bag workouts into their regimens.

 You can literally see this bag type in every gym including fitness gyms.
 Because it not only improves your striking skills but also helps with conditioning and burning fat.
 So this bag is preferred by people who have health goals as well and it is quite popular in boxercise classes.